larsbs/graysql/README.md

 # GraysQL #

+> NOTE: This is a work in progress.

 GraysQL is a manager and loader for [GraphQL](http://graphql.org).
 It provides a uniform way of organize your GraphQL schema.
 GraphQL tries to create an easy to read codebase.
 It features a plugins API to allow the extension of the core